TimDTTP/LearningCPP/dsaExercises/arrays/zigZag/README.md

    However this must be done in order to solve both approaches because arrays in C++ are implicitly passed by reference.
    O(n) because we initialize a second object with array.
    Space complexity: O(n)

+1. Approach 2
+   Only one iteration is made thus...
+   Time Complexity: O(n)

+Same argument as in approach 1
+Space complexity: O(n)